Pinewoodcar34/jekyll-now/_posts/2014-3-3-Hello-World.md

 Cool Gif about what is in my brain. https://media.giphy.com/media/7GnnDNH1ocZwc/giphy.gif

----
-layout: post
-title: this is a blog
+This is a blog
----

-i made this with my brain
+I made this with my brain